brandur/org/fragments-drafts/one-week-in.md

 * A 1,200 Calorie target is, shall we say, optimistic.
-Without offset from daily exercise, even a single large but not-totally-unhealthy meal can bring you brushing up against this limit.
+Without offset from daily exercise, even a single large but not-totally-unhealthy meal can bring you brushing up against it.
 Given no exercise, it may get you three meals as long as they're on the _very_ lean side (i.e. garden salads with a little protein in them).
 * Days with major overruns are perfectly correlated with days that I go out for brunch or to the bar.
 Once the drinks are flowing and given some baseline of peer pressure, I don't want to stop no matter how careful I'd been about diet